ShanghuoLi/pyfof/README.md

 # pyfof
 python-based friend-of-friend algorithm

-You can simply run pyfof.py with the ipython
+You can simply run the pyfof.py in the ipython

 > from pyfof.py import fof
 >